gmiller123456/vsop87-multilang/README.md

 ### Current Stauts
 Development has just begun.
 The main version which will be used to produce all other languages has been produced.
 Some scripts to convert to other languages has also been produced.
-Accuracy tests for the Moon still need to be performed before the massive production of all versions for all other languages.
+Velocity functions have been generated, they need to be added to the tests and results verified.

 # About this Project
 The purpose of this project is to create versions of VSOP87 in many different languages.
 The plan is to generate a initial version in C# truncated to different